South Korea Country Commercial Guide

 Opportunities

-The U.S. has been the leading non-Asian destination for Koreans as it offers a variety of activities, culinary tours, and cultural experiences.
-U.S.-bound Koreans account for 8.0 percent of Korea’s outbound market and there is room for further growth.
+The U.S. has been the leading non-Asian destination for Koreans, offering a wide variety of activities, including culinary tours and cultural experiences.
+U.S.-bound Koreans make up 8 percent of Korea’s outbound market, and there is potential for further growth.
 Los Angeles, San Francisco, Las Vegas, and Seattle followed by the New York-Washington, DC corridor, have been the most popular destinations.
-For outbound travel, Koreans use group package tours or travel individually to visit friends and relatives.
-Group tours can focus on price-competitive products that entice travel agencies in Korea to sell these products.
-Korean travelers are generally interested in the following activities in the U.S: visiting museums, national parks, amusement/theme parks, fashion outlets, golf courses, buying OTC pharmaceuticals/vitamins and U.S. cosmetics, and visiting unique local restaurants and wineries.
+For outbound travel, Koreans often opt for group package tours or travel individually to visit friends and relatives.
+Group tours typically focus on price-competitive products, which appeal to Korean travel agents, but there is a growing trend toward luxury travel packages.
+Korean travelers are generally interested in the following activities in the U.S.: visiting museums, national parks, amusement/theme parks, fashion outlets, golf courses, and purchasing over-the-counter pharmaceuticals, vitamins, U.S. cosmetics, as well as exploring unique local restaurants and wineries.

-To tap into the Korean market, American travel and tourism entities should provide marketing collaterals on their destinations and attractions in the Korean language and cultivate long-term relationships with the travel trade industry in Korea.
-There are approximately 11,000 tour agents handling outbound travel packages in Korea.
-Having effective educational programs and digital marketing strategies on the U.S. are key factors in accessing and revitalizing the travel demand from the Korean market.
+To tap into the Korean market, American travel and tourism entities should provide marketing collaterals on their destinations and attractions, preferably in the Korean language, and cultivate long-term relationships with the Korean travel trade industry.
+There are approximately 17,000 tour companies in Korea handling outbound travel packages.
+Effective educational programs and digital marketing strategies focused on the U.S. are key to accessing and revitalizing travel demand from the Korean market.

 For more details, please contact the U.S. Commercial Service in Korea.